1Raghad1/FollowThePath/README.md

 Mostly W3School, StackOverflow was a great reference for syntax errors, logical errors was a bit tricky but with code tracing and trying to find the right logic codes can run.

 ## Unsolved problems
-Design a last level.
+Give the user a choice to pick how hard the level can be.

 # Acknowledgments
+- Thank you GA for giving us this chance.
+- A big thanks to Atheer for helping through the project &hearts;
+# Refrence
-For the start button i used a code from this article: https://www.fabriziovanmarciano.com/button-styles/
+- For the start button i used a code from this article: https://www.fabriziovanmarciano.com/button-styles/
+- For the alert design: https://sweetalert2.github.io/
+- For the animation effect: https://github.com/daneden/animate.css